qlik-oss/sn-scatter-plot/examples/plugins/readme.md

 ## Run

-Simple copy path of the `*.html` file and paste it to your browser.
+Copy path of one the `*.html` files and paste it to your browser.

 ## Chart internals testing